Category Archives: Pop Culture

 Early BBC photo session, 1969, missing Gilliam, whose role within the group hadn’t quite been decided by the BBC publicity department

 The BBC were not as far out on a limb as it may have appeared.
 Although the Pythons were still all quite young at this point (the oldest, Cleese, turned 30 a few weeks after the show’s premiere), this was not their first rodeo.
 Except for Gilliam, their American animator and illustrator, they were all veterans of the Frost Report writers’ room.
 Moreover, they had all been writer-performers on their own TV shows already.
-Cleese and Chapman put together 1967’s sketch comedy show At Last the 1948 Show (for ITV, not the BBC) and Idle, Jones, and Palin created a surreally anarchic children’s show, Do Not Adjust Your Set (1967-69) for Thames Television that had just as many adult fans as kids (distinguished solicitors and merchant bankers were said to have left work early to catch it each Thursday afternoon.)
+Cleese and Chapman put together 1967’s sketch comedy show At Last the 1948 Show (for ITV, not the BBC) and Idle, Jones, and Palin created a surreally anarchic children’s show, Do Not Adjust Your Set (ITV, 1967-69) that had just as many adult fans as kids (distinguished solicitors and merchant bankers were said to have left work early to catch it each Thursday afternoon.)
 The fresh-off-the-boat Gilliam joined DNAYS as animator in its second series in 1968.

 Did I say second “series”?
 Yes.
 As we all know, the Brits and the Yanks are two people separated by a common language.
 When they say “public school,” they mean “private school.”
 When we say “series,” we are referring to a TV show in its entirety.
 When they say “series,” they are referring to what we call a “season.”
 So Monty Python’s Flying Circus is divided into “Series 1” (13 episodes, 1969-70), “Series 2” (13 episodes, 1970), “Series 3” (13 episodes, 1972-73), and a truncated “Series 4” (6 episodes, 1974 — without Cleese, and with the title shortened to just Monty Python).